 Acting like a testifying expert

-Although the forensic accountant or divorce financial analyst may not be filling the role of expert witness, acting like a testifying expert can still aid the case.
+Although the forensic accountant may not be filling the role of expert witness, acting like a testifying expert can still aid the case.
 The first way the consultant can act like a testifying expert is by maintaining his or her file just as an expert witness would.
 That means keeping a “clean” file, minimizing notes, impressions, extraneous data, or unnecessary documents.
 The forensic accountant maintains the file in that fashion for the purpose of “what if.”

 Sometimes the attorney purposely retains an expert as a consultant first to preview the opinions the forensic accountant develops.
 The attorney may later decide to convert the forensic accountant to a testifying expert.
 In this case, the previously undiscoverable file will become discoverable.

-Strange things can happen in a divorce.
+Strange things can happen in litigation.
 What if a successful challenge is made to the work product doctrine and the forensic accountant’s file materials must be disclosed?
 What if the case changes course and counsel decides that the forensic accountant must be a testifying expert?
 What if new financial issues arise about which no one else can testify?
 The list of “what ifs” goes on.

 Most attorneys will agree that although those things are unlikely to happen, in fact, they could happen and the file might become discoverable.
 It is better to have a clean and orderly file from the start, with no unnecessary or embarrassing notes or documents.